Thomas' Birthday Adventures Presents

 Where do we camp?
 Is there a designated site?

-We will dispersed camp near Duck Lake following Leave No Trace principles — at least 200 feet from the water, using durable surfaces, and spreading out our footprint to minimize impact.
-There are excellent flat spots in the trees near the lake.
+We will dispersed camp in the meadow up top following Leave No Trace principles — at least 200 feet from any water source, using durable surfaces, and spreading out our footprint to minimize impact.
+There are excellent flat spots in the trees up there.
 No reservations, no fees, no neighbors closer than the next tree.
-Just you, your tent, your friends, a possible campfire (depending on fire restrictions — always check current USFS fire ban status before your trip), and a sky full of stars at 10,800 feet.
+Just you, your tent, your friends, a possible campfire (depending on fire restrictions — always check current USFS fire ban status before your trip), and a sky full of stars over Utah Valley.
 We can and will bring a camp stove regardless of fire status.

 I have more questions / I am nervous about this.